 We all think our dogs will live forever and that they won’t get old.
 Sadly this isn’t true.
-All pet owners unfortunately will come face to face with having an elderly dog.
+All pet parents unfortunately will come face to face with having an elderly dog.

 The first time we see our dogs as puppies, they are cute and cuddly little babies.
 They rely on us for every single thing they need.
 We get to see them grow up to be adults and become wonderful dogs, that become a huge part of our family.